alstj0606/Silver-Lining/README.md

 3. The top recommended menu appears in a popup, and the user can choose to add this menu to the cart or view other recommended menus.

+4. Re-receiving menu recommendation, adding/updating/deleting items in cart, proceeding to payment are all possible using voice recognition.

-#### (2-2) Younger Users (Voice Recognition Order or Touch-screen Order)
+#### (2-2) Younger Users

 1. By default, users can use the typical tap-to-order method.

 2. Users can activate the AI menu recommendation feature using voice recognition by tapping the voice recognition button, as instructed by the guide message.

-3. Unlike the order process for older users, voice recognition does not start automatically; users can turn the voice recognition feature on or off as needed during the ordering process.
+3. Unlike the order process for older users, voice recognition only includes menu recommendation.